 • Baffled Polyfill

-Some pet beds use only one of the three, others make combinations.
-True best pet bed for dogs will use a combination of the good materials and even add some additional stuff.
+Some pet beds use only one of the three; others make combinations.
+A true best pet bed for dogs will use a combination of good materials and even add some additional stuff.

 Foam Dog Bed Stuffing

 Foam is by far the best filling.
-Dog beds filled with high-quality high-grade foam will provide the most optimal support for your pet as well as perfect level of depth and durability.
+Dog beds filled with high-quality, high-grade foam will provide the most optimal support for your pet as well as a perfect level of depth and durability.

 An example of a foam dog bed from Brindle: